Peter Startup: Legacy

-Startup's contribution to the British sculpture of his time was an eye for the discarded object, the ‘discarded memory’, and its creative potential, the collecting of these objects, (disparate sections of wood and furniture fragments, tools, domestic utensils, architectural details, printing flongs) as a ‘bank’ of future reference and linkage, as a poet might collect a sequence of disparate images before arriving at a final meaning, stimulated by their strangeness or unheimlich.
-This pioneering approach, echoed by the work by his contemporaries, friends and associates, such as Howard Hodgkin, Eduardo Paolozzi and George Fullard, can be seen in so much of what has been produced by subsequent generations of artists using the materiality and processes of our world today.
+Startup's contribution to the British sculpture of his time was an eye for the discarded object, the ‘discarded memory’ and its creative potential.
+The collection of these objects (disparate sections of wood and furniture fragments, tools, domestic utensils, architectural details, printing flongs) as a ‘bank’ of future reference and linkage has been compared to how a poet might collect a sequence of disparate images before arriving at a final meaning, stimulated by their strangeness or unheimlich.
+This approach is also echoed by the works of his friends and associates, such as Howard Hodgkin, Eduardo Paolozzi and George Fullard, which can be seen in so much of what has been produced by subsequent generations of artists using the materiality and processes of our world today.

 Startup's many retrospective exhibitions at the Serpentine Gallery (1977), Morley Gallery (1981), New Art Centre (1987), Yorkshire Sculpture Park (1995), the Poussin Gallery (2005, 2009) and The North House Gallery (2018) continued to show the remarkable range of his work during a short career: from his early bronzes to the metamorphic sculptures in wood and ceramic totemic columns, the final series of plaster and wood of ‘echoes and reflections’.
 Norbert Lynton's wrote in his posthumous tribute to Startup: ‘No one has played more subtly on our lust for finding the familiar in the strange.‘ (Guardian, 1977).

 Examples of his sculptures are held in private and public collections including Portsmouth Museum And Art Gallery, Wakefield City Art Gallery, Middlesbrough Institute of Modern Art, Arts Council England, Tate Britain, London and the Art Gallery Of New South Wales, Sydney.
 The Tate Archive, London includes an archive of his papers, publications and photographs donated by the family.